Brian McGuigan: Long term injury

-Shortly before the 2006 season, McGuigan suffered an horrific double leg break in a club match against Dromore.
+Shortly before the 2006 season, McGuigan suffered a horrific double leg break in a club match against Dromore.
 He was out of action for nearly a year, but has now made an appearance in a club game, and had set a target of 31 March as his comeback game for Tyrone.

-However, complication arose two weeks before his scheduled comeback, and he had to undergo keyhole surgery.
-The treatment meant he missed a lot of time from his job as a joiner, and because Gaelic Games are amateur sports, he was losing income, and was benefited no financial compensation from the GAA.
+However, complications arose two weeks before his scheduled comeback, and he had to undergo keyhole surgery.
+The treatment meant he missed a lot of time from his job as a joiner, and because Gaelic Games are amateur sports, he was losing income and was given no financial compensation from the GAA.
 Across Ireland, help has been provided for a locally set up organisation that is trying to assist him through the difficult period.
 This is a testament to his popularity even among his rivals, as a player and a person.

 His nightmare year was further compounded in May 2007, when in a reserve game for his club, he suffered an eye injury, that required eight stitches.
 It has been confirmed that he should not be included in the Tyrone panel for their Ulster Championship campaign.
 While there were fears that the eye injury may lead to serious long-term damage to his eyesight, McGuigan has reportedly been making good progress as of September 2007, and made a substitution comeback during the 2008 National League against Laois.

 McGuigan went on to regain his place as a regular starter on the Tyrone team in the summer of 2008 as the team won its third All-Ireland title.
 McGuigan was named on the team for the final against Kerry but dropped to the bench before the throw it with Martin Penrose starting at centre half forward.
 McGuigan was however introduced for the closing 20 minutes and had a strong influence in Tyrone taking control and winning the match.

 His younger brother Tommy also played in the match and scored 1–1.

 McGuigan called time on his inter-county career in November 2011, but decided to return to the fold in May 2012 following a number of injuries to key players in the Tyrone setup.